About PlantBased Plants

 Michelle Carrera is a queer Puerto Rican and vegan advocate whose love for plants spans decades.
 She doesn’t view plants as inanimate household decor, but relies on them as a vital source of healing and nourishment, using plantcare as meditation and medicine.
 Michelle founded PlantBased Plants on her passion for veganic gardening, minimalism and decolonization.

 For years, Michelle thought that she had a so-called black thumb, but her relationship with plantcare radically changed when she was pregnant and in the midst of personal trauma.
 She found a plant that resembled a dried up stick in the ground more than a living thing, but she nurtured it back to life.
 In doing so, she realized how much the plant helped her to heal, too.
-Ever since then, Michelle has practiced plantcare and gardening in urban and suburban spaces, cultivating a spiritual connection to plants and drawing upon the knowledge of her ancestors.
-Her approach to plantcare is informed by Ecofeminist theories of cooperation with nature, not dominance over it.
+Ever since then, Michelle has practiced plantcare and gardening in urban, suburban, and rural spaces, cultivating a spiritual connection to plants and drawing upon the knowledge of her ancestors.